Please ensure Javascript is enabled for purposes of website accessibility Discover Oxford, Maryland's Amazing History

 Jul 20, 2023

 Learn about the fascinating history of Oxford, Maryland.
 We know Oxford made its first appearance on a European map way back in 1670.
-Discover Oxford's Amazing History Immerse yourself in the captivating past of Oxford, Maryland - a hidden gem steeped in rich history waiting to be explored.
+Discover Oxford's Amazing History!
+Immerse yourself in the captivating past of Oxford, Maryland - a hidden gem steeped in rich history waiting to be explored.
 As you wander through the charming streets of this idyllic waterfront town, you'll uncover the fascinating tales that have shaped Oxford into the vibrant destination it is today.
 From its inception as a colonial port in the 17th century to its pivotal role during the War of 1812, Oxford showcases a tapestry of stories that will transport you back in time.
 Delve into the world of maritime heritage as you visit the renowned Robert Morris Inn, the oldest full-service inn in America, and witness the impressive Oxford-Bellevue Ferry, in operation for over three centuries.
 With each step you take, Oxford's history comes alive, inviting you to be a part of its extraordinary narrative.

 Oxford, Maryland, is a charming town that owes its rich history and vibrant culture to the beautiful water that embraces it from three sides.
 With a cozy size of approximately 250 acres and a close-knit community of around 700 residents, Oxford is a place where neighbors become friends, and everyone feels at home.
 In the eastern part, Oxford is hugged by Town Creek, a charming estuary with peaceful coves that are perfect for waterfront living and trades.
-To the north and west of Oxford, you'll find the Tred Avon River, a deep and protected waterway that connects to the larger Choptank river, eventually leading to the majestic Chesapeake Bay and the vast Atlantic Ocean.
+To the north and west of Oxford, you'll find the Tred Avon River, a deep and protected waterway that connects to the larger Choptank River, eventually leading to the majestic Chesapeake Bay and the vast Atlantic Ocean.
 It was the Tred Avon River that played a key role in making Oxford a remarkable British colonial hub.

 The Oxford peninsula is a wonderful place with moderate weather, lush forests, and stunning local waters.
 It has long been home to Native American tribes like the Choptank and Nanticoke people, who have lived here for generations.
 They would set up their camps seasonally, fish, grow crops, and even bury their loved ones on this land.
 When the first European explorers and settlers arrived, they were driven by the desire for profit and to establish trade.
 They set up their plantations and small communities in the region, relying on growing tobacco and maintaining reliable trade routes with Europe for their survival.

 Did you know that the charming town of Oxford made its first appearance on a European map way back in 1670?
 It's fascinating to think about how the town has evolved over the centuries.
 The earliest plan for Oxford, dating back to 1683, gives us a glimpse into its original layout.
 And guess what?
 The streets and buildings haven't changed much since then!
 You can still find their preserved arrangement on a parchment map from 1707.
 One of the main avenues in Oxford, originally called High Street (now Morris Street), has been leading people into town from the Oxford Road for ages.
 It takes you past some beautiful residences and important businesses, straight to the heart of our community - the bustling Port of Oxford.
-It's amazing how these historical elements continue to shape our town today.
+It's fascinating how these historical elements continue to shape our town today.
 Even though it took a couple of decades for a fully functioning village to be established, the harbor quickly became the bustling center of colonial activity.
 Isn't it amazing that a ferry service across the Tred Avon, which is still in operation today, was established way back in 1683?
 And guess what?
 In 1694, Oxford was chosen by the Maryland Legislature as one of only two official ports of entry!
 The other one was Annapolis for British and European vessels coming to the Maryland colony.
 This special designation meant that Oxford would always be a hub of commercial activity, and they even got to collect custom duties on both imported and exported goods.
 How cool is that?

 In the first half of the 18th century, Oxford experienced a period of great prosperity.
 Trading companies from London, Liverpool, and Bristol set up "factors" to handle trade with Oxford.
 They facilitated the export of tobacco, lumber, and wheat from the surrounding plantations, bringing in wealth and opportunities.
 The most influential trader was Foster, Cunliffe & Co., based in Liverpool.
 Their local manager, Robert Morris, became Oxford's most successful merchant and is still remembered today for his achievements.
 During this time, Oxford became part of a thriving triangular trade network connecting Europe, the Caribbean, and the American colonies.
 Ships arrived regularly at our port with not only much-needed manufactured goods but also British convicts, rebels, indentured servants, and enslaved Africans who played vital roles in our plantation economy.
 Colonel Jeremy Banning, a customs officer at the time, vividly described the bustling scene in his journal from the 1750s.
 Our streets were filled with lively crowds welcoming commerce from all corners of the globe.
 It was not uncommon to see seven or eight large ships docked simultaneously.
 Overall, this era brought tremendous growth and excitement to Oxford as we became a hub for international trade.